 Montgomery Ward & Company, Chicago, Illinois 1904 - 1906

 Equipped with a Wollensak Junior Shutter, this Majestic 4x5 camera was made for Montgomery Ward by the Seneca Camera Mfg.
 Company.
 Other than the nameplate, the camera is identical to the Seneca No. 1.
 Seneca would later manufacture cameras for Sears, Roebuck & Company under the Seroco brand name.

-Despite being marketed by one of the biggest retailers of the time, relatively few Majestics were manufactured (or badged) compared to the Seneca No. 1.
+Despite being marketed by one of the biggest retailers of the time, relatively few Majestics were badged (or sold) as compared to the Seneca No. 1.
 This is evidenced by their scarcity today.
-As a general rule, Seneca cameras are more frequently encountered with black bellows, ebony finishes and nickel-plated hardware.
+And today as a general rule, Seneca cameras are more frequently encountered with black bellows, ebony finishes and nickel-plated hardware.

 Source: U.S. Patent and Trademark Office